 Demonstrate how to "grab" a corner of a shape in order to rotate

-it and how to highlight the shape to turn it over using the curved
+it and how to turn a shape over using the curved

 You may also wish to show the students how to change the colors of

 the shapes.
-(Selecting a shape and clicking on the new color choice on
+(Selecting a a color and click on the tangram.)

 to turn over (flip), rotate, and slide their Tangram pieces with the